7085/netscan.js/README.md

 are distinguishable: Either the port is closed, or open and responds with some data and closes the TCP connection fast.
-In the other case the connection is kept open and hangs, most of the time until the connection is closed by us or because of some implementation dependent timeout.
-Further cases can only be differentiated when additional information is available (fetch, performance timing API).
-The details can be found documented in the source code.
+In the other case the connection is kept open and hangs, most of the time until the connection is closed by us or because of some implementation dependent timeout by the underlying networking layer of the browser.
+Further cases can only be differentiated when additional information is available by using fetch-based requests, and/or merging information of the performance timing API.
+The details of the different cases can be found documented in the source code.

 ### Advantages over existing projects
 To the best of my knowledge all other existing libraries only use very little information.
-Most of the time they only use timing data.
+Most of the time they only use timing data combined with a single threshold, thus determining the status based on a single comparison.
 None of them uses the modern fetch API which has several advantages.
 NetScan.js can determine host and port states with a much higher accuracy because it accesses and combines multiple sources of information.
-The timing model does not only decide the status based on a single threshhold and can be easily configured individually for each scan method.
+The timing model does not only decide the status based on a single threshhold, but tries to gather as much information as possible and can be easily configured individually for each scan method.

 Limitations
 -----------